jamesusevitch/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-James Usevitch is a PhD Candidate in the Aerospace Engineering Department at the University of Michigan.
-He began his studies in 2016.
+James Bryan Usevitch is a PhD Candidate in the Aerospace Engineering Department at the University of Michigan.
 His main research focus is on algorithms which provably guarantee the safety and security of multi-agent cyber-physical systems.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His work has been published in several competitive, peer-reviewed conferences including the 56th, 57th, and 58th IEEE Conferences on Decision and Control, the 2017 and 2018 American Control Conferences, and the _Resilient Robot Teams: Composing, Acting, and Learning_ independent workshop at the 2019 IEEE International Conference on Robotics and Automation.
+He has written two journal papers which have been accepted for publication in the IEEE _Transactions on Automatic Control_ and in _Automatica_.
+James is a Student Member of the IEEE.